 Representation for Minor Offences in UK

-Rate this article 3 reviewsbased on
+Rate this article 7 reviewsbased on

 The police can consider a minor offence the theft of a lower amount of money.
-If the facts are considered minor, depending on the circumstances of the case the prosecutor will decide what measure will be applied to the suspect.
+If the facts are considered minor, depending on the circumstances of the case, the prosecutor will decide what measure will be applied to the suspect.
 In some cases, a minor offence can involve prosecution.
-Any person involved in minor offence can request assistance from our team of defence solicitors in London.
+Any person involved in a minor offence can request assistance from our team of criminal solicitors in London.

 Alternatives of disposals for minor offences

 A prosecutor has other alternatives instead of sending an offender to custody such as:

 - cautions or conditional cautions which can be issued for adults and youngsters;

 - reprimands and final warnings issued in the court of law;

 - penalty notices for disorder which can be issued by the police officers;